NewsIn Your CommunityNorfolk

 and last updated

-NORFOLK, Va. — Norfolk Mayor Kenny Alexander told News 3 Tuesday afternoon the joint city council and school board meeting is canceled, after school officials delayed a vote on school closures and consolidations Monday night.
+NORFOLK, Va. — Norfolk Mayor Kenny Alexander told News 3 Tuesday afternoon the joint city council and school board meeting is canceled, after school officials delayed a vote on school closures and consolidations the day before.

 "We provide the funding.
 They provide the oversight," Mayor Alexander stated.

-The school board was scheduled to hold a joint session with the city council on Oct.
-7, but Alexander said this is not going to happen until school officials vote on their newest plan.
+They hoped to hold a joint session with the city council on Oct.
+7, but Mayor Alexander said this meeting is not going to happen until school officials vote on their newest plan.

 "It's impossible to have a joint meeting on a plan that didn't happen," Alexander shared.
 "We will reschedule the meeting after they take the vote on their plan.
 School operations, school maintenance, school oversight, school governance is vested with the school board, not the city council."

-After extensive discussion, the board outlined a closure plan beginning in the 2026-2027 school year.
+After extensive discussion Monday night, the board outlined a closure plan beginning in the 2026-2027 school year.
 Willoughby Early Childhood Center would move to Oceanair Elementary, and students at Norview Elementary would be redistricted.

 The following year, Tarrallton, Granby Elementary and the Ghent School would close, with P.B.
 Young possibly added to that list.
 One proposal involves moving Ghent to the Rosemont AOIS building, which already houses the Young Scholars Program.